 As the person responsible for generating qualified sales leads, you’re likely familiar with agent assisted dialing.
-What you may not know is that the data you feed into your auto assisted dialing programs is far more important than how many auto dialed calls you make.
-The data you feed your dialing tools impacts how well your system can automatically dial phone numbers.
+What you may not know is that the data you feed into your sales dialing programs is far more important than how many dialed calls you make.
+The data you feed your dialing tools impacts how well your system can dial phone numbers.

 If you aren’t familiar with agent assisted dialing, think of them as ways to bypass those pesky phone navigation systems during your outbound sales engagement.
 Human reps get in contact with a person, and not a machine.
-It also automatically dials phone numbers so sales agents have more time to actually talk with qualified prospects.
-Auto dialed calls minimizes interactions with gatekeepers as they put you in contact with potential customers directly or give you the opportunity to leave a sales voicemail.
+Agent assisted calls minimize interactions with gatekeepers as they put you in contact with potential customers directly or give you the opportunity to leave a sales voicemail.

 The problem with most agent assisted dialing programs is that sales reps are calling the wrong prospects in the first place.
 They have little (or no) information available about the people they are calling.
 When a prospect does not fit your target market profile or has limited interest in your service, you are throwing your time away.

 Maximizing Agent Assisted Dialing

-Yes. auto dialed calls may save time, but you’ll be spinning in circles if you don’t have the right processes in place.
+Yes.
+Agent assisted calls may save time, but you’ll be spinning in circles if you don’t have the right processes in place.
 Sales dialers accelerate an existing process.
 With bad data, it accelerates failure.
 With good data, it accelerates success.